DiMarzio Titan Coil-Splitting

-Coil splitting is when you use a switch to shut off one of the two coils in a humbucker pickup.
-We split a humbucker because it gives us the ability to expand our tonal pallet, and allows us to achieve single coil tones from our two coil pickup.
-Here, we’re going to show you DiMarzio Titan coil splitting.
+Coil-splitting is when you use a switch to shut off one of the two coils in a humbucker pickup.
+We split a humbucker because it gives us the ability to expand our tonal pallet, and allows us to achieve single-coil tones from a double coil pickup.
+Here, we’re going to show you how to coil-split a DiMarzio Titan.

 This kind of modification can be accomplished using any humbucker pickup that has four colored wires and one bare wire.
-In this article, however, we’ll be talking specifically about the Dimarzio Titan coil splitting.
-The DiMarzio Titan is a high output, four conductor humbucker that also features a ceramic magnet.
+In this article, however, we’ll be talking specifically about the Dimarzio Titan.
+The Titan is a high output, four conductor humbucker that also features a ceramic magnet.
 Known for its midrange punch, it is ideally suited for the splitting modification because of its high gain.
-This will help the single coil retain some volume when it is split.
+This will help the pickup retain some volume when it is split.

 We’ll need a switch for this modification, and for this article, we’ll use a push-pull pot.
 You can, of course, use a toggle or whatever kind you prefer.
 A toggle switch would be wired the same way, but you’d just have the added challenge of how and where to install it on your guitar.
 A push-pull pot is just a regular Volume or Tone control, but it has a switch built into it.
 The switch is toggled by pulling out, or pushing in, the shaft of the pot.

 We’ll use the push-pull pot because we can revert to the original design with no permanent damage.
 The downside is that the switching mechanism requires more space below the pot and some guitars may not have enough.
 You will want to check your guitar before doing any soldering.

 Installing the Pickup